 Your vet can also discuss medications that might make the trip easier on your pet.
-But don’t give your pet anything to relax him, DogVacay stresses that unless it's specifically recommended.
+But don’t give your pet anything to relax him/her unless it's specifically recommended, stresses DogVacay.
 Altitude changes can affect sedatives, leading to dangerous and even fatal respiratory and cardiovascular problems.
-Medications can also interfere with the dog's ability to regulate his body temperature.
-If the vet says your dog shouldn't travel at all, DogVacay can connect you to an experienced sitter.
+Medications can also interfere with the dog's ability to regulate his/her body temperature.
+If the vet says your dog shouldn't travel at all, heed the doc's advice.

-Ask your vet when to stop feeding your dog before the flight, so he won't have an upset stomach.
+Ask your vet when to stop feeding your dog before the flight, so he/she won't have an upset stomach.

-If your pet is riding cargo, ask your vet to clip his nails, so they won't get caught in his crate door, air vent or any other opening.
+If your pet is riding cargo, ask your vet to clip his nails, so they won't get caught in your dog's crate door, air vent or any other opening.

 DogVacay recommends using a water bottle with a hanging ball mechanism in your pet's crate, so there's less chance of spillage.

-Give your dog some “practice time” in his kennel, so he gets used to it before you depart.
-Try putting him in it and taking him on short drives around town.
+Give your dog some “practice time” in the kennel, so he/she gets used to it before you depart.
+Try putting your dog in it for short drives around town.

 On the Day You Fly

-Give your dog a leisurely walk about an hour before flight time, to help him relax and burn off energy.
+Give your dog a leisurely walk about an hour before flight time, to help your dog relax and burn off energy.

 Make sure your dog's carrier and tag are marked with your current and complete ID.
-The kennel should also show where your pet is going and where he's coming from.
+The kennel should also show where your pet is going and where your pet is coming from.

 Get to the airport early, so you’ll have plenty of time to check in and get Fido settled.